 The most important parameters are the received password and the value returned to the server.

-- The value returned to the server, must be LDAP_SUCCESS (slapd.h) when accepted password, or anything other when it is rejected.
+- The value returned to the server, must be LDAP_SUCCESS (slapd.h) when password value is accepted, or any other value when it is rejected.

-Password content check treatment is based on parameters stored in a text file named pqparams.dat.
-A system administrator can, manually, modify those parameters to make a change of password content quality policy.
-More effectively, the modification of these parameters can be done by programming.
-This makes it possible to provide the possibility of modifying them through a user-friendly user interface, but above all that does not require the granting of any system administration rights.
-This is why the component offers two additional functions for reading and modifying the parameters.
+Password content check treatment is performed according settings stored in a text file named pqparams.dat.
+A system administrator can, manually, modify those settings to make a change of password content quality policy.
+More effectively, the modification of these settings may be done programmatically.
+This makes it possible to provide the feature of modifying them through a user-friendly interface.
+It also allows to avoid involving system administrator to achieve modifying settings.
+This is why the component provide two additional functions for reading and modifying the passwords strength settings.

-When a password is validated, it can be broadcast to other systems, if this feature is enabled in the operating parameter.
+When a password is validated, it can be broadcast to other systems, if this feature is enabled in the operating setting.
 The passwords are broadcast through the pqMessenger middleware.

 pqMessenger uses the JNI interface to communicate with pqChecker on one side.
-On the other hand, it communicates with a JMS server.
+On the other side, it communicates with a JMS server.
 It is an intermediary module between the native pqChecker plug-in and a Java application.
-An external application which provides the functionality of modifying these parameters through a user-friendly interface and a data broadcasting feature can use this message transmission chain in a very simple manner.
+An external application which provides the feature of modifying these settings through a user-friendly interface and a data broadcasting feature can use this message transmission chain in a very simple way.